 In the 1960’s, following on from the work of Dr Carpinteiro on patients with rachialgia at the Department of Rehabilitation Medicine, University Hospital St Maria in Lisbon, Dr Martins da Cunha identified a wide range of symptoms in patients with aetiologies which could not be attributed to organic factors.
 After examining thousands of cases, Dr Martins da Cunha proposed a new clinical entity – the Postural Deficiency Syndrome (PDS) (now also referred to as Proprioception Dysfunction Syndrome), which he eventually published in 1979 (3).
 He also developed Dr Carpinteiro’s treatment further, to allow patients to rely less on frequent visits to the hospital.
 Dr Martins da Cunha named this treatment Postural Reprogramming.

-As soon as I become the Director of Strabismus at the University Hospital St Maria in 1977, Dr Martins da Cunha sought my advice, bringing two of his patients with him.
+As soon as I become the Director of Strabismus at the University Hospital St Maria in 1977, Dr Martins da Cunha sought my advice, bringing one of his patients with him.
 He wanted me to investigate why his patients with Postural Deficiency Syndrome had a particular way of looking at others “as if they were suspicious”, for no apparent reason.
-After observing how the first patient looked differently in both lateral positions, I modified the use of a Clement Clarke Synoptophore and to investigate what might be happening at the level of the gaze of both patients in the lateral positions.
+After observing how the patient looked differently in both lateral positions, I modified the use of a Clement Clarke Synoptophore to investigate what might be happening at the level of the gaze of both patients in the lateral positions.

-These initial studies led me to develop a diagnostic protocol, Directional Scotometry, and to embark on the joint observation of hundreds of patients with Dr Martins da Cunha, and by 1978 to have developed an inexpensive, non-invasive, fast and accurate ophthalmological diagnostic protocol that allows to identify and categorise all forms of Postural Deficiency Syndrome.
+This led me to develop a diagnostic protocol, Directional Scotometry, and to embark on the joint observation of hundreds of patients with Dr Martins da Cunha, and by 1978 to have developed an inexpensive, non-invasive, fast and accurate ophthalmological diagnostic protocol that allows to identify and categorise all forms of Postural Deficiency Syndrome.
 In 1979, I developed the use of Active Prisms, also known as Proprioceptive Prisms, for the treatment of each type of Postural Deficiency Syndrome.

 Together with the treatment developed by Dr Martins da Cunha, my contribution allowed for: